 Only a Day Away

-Up in Calgary, there are daily C$225 “Wild Card Rounds” at 6:30pm and at noon on Friday and Saturday.
-1 in 5 players get entry to Sunday’s Silver Buckle Showdown at the Deerfoot Inn & Casino.
+Up in Calgary, there are daily C$225 “Wild Card Rounds” at 6:30pm and at noon on Friday, Saturday, and Sunday this weekend and Friday and Saturday next week.
+1 in 5 players get entry to the 16 July Silver Buckle Showdown at the Deerfoot Inn & Casino.
 You can also buy into the Showdown for C$1,000, you get 25K in chips and play 30-minute levels.
-Tickets to Calgary, though, are almost $400 one-way, and that’s US dollars.

-Larry Flynt’s Grand Slam of Poker starts tomorrow at LA’s Hustler Casino.
+Larry Flynt’s Grand Slam of Poker starts next Thursday at LA’s Hustler Casino.
 It features a $200K GTD kickoff event ($250 buyin).
 The Main Event is $375 and has a GTD of $777,777.
-Non-stop one-way flights to LAX for $120 Saturday morning.

-- Save your summer in luxury with the Bellagio Cup XIII, a 5-day $10,400 buyin starting Friday. $1,090 satellites, turbo and hyper turbo satellites run from tomorrow through Sunday (Day 3 of the Cup) for entries into the Cup.
+A last-minute entry in the Las Vegas tournament summer is the Bellagio Cup XIII, a 5-day $10,400 buyin starting 14 July. $1,090 satellites, turbo and hyper turbo satellites run from 13 July through 16 July (Day 3 of the Cup) for entries into the Cup.

-- Next Wednesday, close to home at the Wildhorse Resort & Casino Summer Poker Round-Up, there are six events (plus satellites), the largest of which has a buyin of $340.
+It (relatively) close to homeat the Wildhorse Resort & Casino Summer Poker Round-Up.There are six events, the largest of which has a buyin of $340.
 As mentioned last week, accommodations are sparse and expensive due to a motorcycle get-together.